 Though Nathan Carter was born outside of Ireland, both his parents were from Northern Ireland.
 He has also become one of the country’s most treasured contemporary country singers, often infusing traditional Irish instruments in his classic country tunes.

 Carter fully immersed himself in music from an early age, competing in Irish music competitions.
 After developing a solo career in Liverpool and London, he turned his sights on Ireland.

 Today, Carter has had five number one albums, while his cover of “Wagon Wheel” was a huge commercial success.
 He has performed in front of Pope Francis in 2018 and headlined concerts for over 60,000 people in Dublin.

 3. Larry Cunningham

-Larry Cunningham was a big name in the Irish showband scene and country music.
-In addition to performing with the Grafton Showband, Cunningham was one of the first Irish singers to break into the British charts in the mid-1960s.
+Our next singer, Larry Cunningham, was from the townland Clooneen and was a big name in the Irish showband scene and country music.
+In addition to performing with the Grafton Showband, he was one of the first Irish singers to break into the British charts in the mid-1960s.

 In 1969, he formed the country music band Larry Cunningham and the Country Blue Boys.
 The band was immensely popular in the early 1970s.